Ali-Fattahian/instagram-clone/README.md

 python manage.py migrate
 ```

-To create the tables in you database.
+To create the tables in your database.

 ```ssh